mobync/python-server/README.md

 mobync = Mobync(implementation) # Now you have the mobync object, which you will use on your API endpoint
 ```

-The, if you are using relational database, diffs table name should be `diffs` by default, if it's not `diffs`, you have to pass the name to mobync constructor class when creating the mobync object.
+Then, if you are using a relational database, the diffs table name should be `diffs` by default, if it's not `diffs`, you have to pass the name to the mobync constructor class when creating the mobync object.

 ```python
 mobync = Mobync(implementation, diffs_model_name='new_name')